bnb-chain/bscSetUp/readme.md

 ## Financial Preparation

-Prepare an Binance Chain account with at least 751421 BNBs.
+Prepare a Binance Chain account with at least 751421 BNBs.

 - 750420 BNB.
 We will setup 21 validators, 11 of them will delegate 50000 BNBs, 10 of them will delegate 20000 BNB.
 To cover the createValidator fee, we give each validator more 20 BNB.
 So 750420 = 50000 * 11 + 20000 * 10 + 20 * 21.